ooni/2023-05-richer-input/DESIGN.md

 Wi-Fi to 3G/4G/5G).

 ## Minor idea: common code for data analysis

+**TODO(bassosimone)**: this minor idea is bound to the "mini nettests" concept but the DSL does not necessarily require this.

 This repository includes a package containing common functions to simplify data analysis for nettests.